Contains the active ingredient clopidogrel

 severe liver disease

-You are breast-feeding, clopidogrel may pass into human breast milk
+You are breast-feeding or intend to breast-feed.
+Clopidogrel may pass into human breast milk.

 You are hypersensitive to, or have had an allergic reaction to, clopidogrel or any of the ingredients listed at the end of